top of page

 • Has different mandatory challenger rules

 For example, while the weight limits themselves are mostly the same, rules about same-day weigh-ins, hydration tests, or check-weighs vary.
 The IBF, for instance, is known for its strict 10-pound rehydration rule for some fights.
+This is why you sometimes see multiple “world champions” in one weight class—each federation crowns its own.

 How boxing weight classes work